 Photo courtesy of Sam Walsh.

-Sam Walsh is a third-year student majoring in special education and English with a minor in Autism studies.
+Sam Walsh is a fourth-year student majoring in English and special education.
 SW850037@wcupa.edu

 Kathryn Aiello is a fourth-year English major with a minor in paleontology.
 KA907028@wcupa.edu